quintin-lee/quintin-lee/README.md

   <br/>

   <!--✍️QUOTE-START-->
-> In C, it is easy to shoot yourself in the foot.
-In C++, it's harder, but when you do, you blow your whole leg off. — Bjarne Stroustrup
+> Simplicity is the soul of efficiency. — Austin Freeman
 <!--✍️QUOTE-END-->
 </div>
 </details>